pmlmodelling/ncplot/README.md

 An easy to use Python (3.6 and above) package for quickly plotting the contents of NetCDF files or xarray datasets.

+This package is designed to work with CF compliant data.

 ## Installation